Areontar/coap-lua/README.md

 - coap18.options.uripath == "test" for all messages that contain an URI-Path option with value "test".

 Note: This script needs LUA 5.2 (which for sure is available in Wireshark 1.10.5)

+Mac OSX
+Copie the lua dissector in the /Applications/Wireshark.app/Contents/Resources/share/wireshark

+The add the name at the end of init.lua

+dofile(DATA_DIR.."coaptcpts1.lua")

+run wireshark.